Lackenvil-Walker/Forex-Insight-AI/replit.md

 ## Overview

 ForexAI is a full-stack web application that provides AI-powered forex chart analysis.
 Users can upload trading charts and receive institutional-grade analysis including trend detection, entry/exit points, stop-loss levels, and trading recommendations.
-The platform uses a freemium model with usage tracking and subscription tiers.
+The platform uses a credit-based model where admins manually manage user credits.

+## Recent Changes

+- **December 12, 2025**: Removed Stripe integration (not available in South Africa).
+Credits are now managed manually by admins via the admin panel.
+Users contact admin to purchase credits.

 ## User Preferences